halimyoussef/FakeNewsClassifier-BERT/README.md

 | __**_Double_**__ | ___82.97%___ | ___77.00%___ | ___92.71%___ | ___91.74%___ |
 | **Double-Frozen** | 59.36% | 54.84% | 93.45% | 74.21% |

 Overall, all non-frozen models overfitted pretty quickly after only a few epochs.
 While the Double-Input also show signs of over-fiiting, it happened later than Claim-Only.
-It is also the most versatil between the three.
+It is also the most versatile between the three.

 We then trained another Double-Input model while freezing BERT's embeddings.
 This time the model did not show signs of overfitting at all but failed to have high enough precision and accuracy.
 Maybe with a higher number of epochs we could have seen these values increase however.